Skip to content

 Published April 4, 2022.
 This post may contain affiliate links.
 Please read my disclosure policy.

-Fire up those smokers and get ready to enjoy a perfect smoked pulled pork shoulder recipe that has the ultimate bark with a fantastic BBQ rub.
-This will absolutely be your new go-to smoked pork recipe.
+Fire up those smokers and get ready to enjoy a perfect smoked pork shoulder recipe.
+This recipe has the ultimate bark and a fantastic BBQ rub.
+It will absolutely be your new go-to smoked pork recipe.

 Learn how else I use this same BBQ sauce in my Bacon Wrapped Meatloaf and Smoked BBQ Chicken Recipe.